DreamOfTheRedChamber/system-design-interviews/messageQueue.md

 ## Implemenations
 ### Timer + Database
 * Initial solution: Creates a table within a database, uses a timer thread to scan the table periodically.
+* Cons:
-	- Cons: If the volume of data is large and there is a high frequency of insertion rate, then it won't be efficient to lookup and update records.
+	- If the volume of data is large and there is a high frequency of insertion rate, then it won't be efficient to lookup and update records.
+	- There is a difference between when task is scheduled to be executed and when the task should be executed.
 * How to optimize:
 	- Shard the table according to task id to boost the lookup efficiency.

 ```
 INT taskId
 TIME expired
+INT maxRetryAllowed
+INT job status (0: newly created; 1: started; 2: failed; 3: succeeded)
 ```

 ### Redis + MySQL